emmtte/exif/readme.md

+# 2 in 1 script
-## Google Photos Storage
+## Google Photos Storage and date time correction for Global Positioning System

-Tools to correct GPS timestamp with original photo date or folder date (if original date not exist).

-Folder date should be "yyyy-MM-dd text"

-Then rename photo as yyyy-MM-ddThh:mm:ss.JPG and upload to Google photos
+###Features
+* Automatic correction the EXIF DateTimeGPS with DateTimeCreated if exist or directory name
+* Rename photo as unique name ````yyyy-MM-ddThh:mm:ss.JPG````
+* Create Google Photos Album Name in concordance of directory Name
+* Upload photo in apropriate Album Name
+* Choose to correct photo and upload or only correct photo or only upload photo

+###Installation